‘NCIS’ Season 15 Premiere Spoilers: Washington Team Goes On A Gibbs-McGee Search

 Most NCIS fans know that Gibbs (Mark Harmon) and McGee (Sean Murray) were captured by rebels after a fallout in Paraguay in the cliffhanger Season 14 finale.
-A teaser photo from the premiere episode has already surfaced, showing the two agents tied up and sporting beards — and with Gibbs looking quite messed up.
+A teaser photo from the premiere episode has already surfaced, showing the two agents tied up and sporting beards — and with Gibbs looking quite roughed up.

-It was also revealed that Gibbs and McGee have been held prisoners by the rebels for two months since Torres (Wilmer Valderrama) left the area following the rescue mission of the Navy Seal.
-The NCIS Washington team has no idea of the two agents’ whereabouts but they will embark on a relentless search when Season 15 starts.
+It was also revealed that Gibbs and McGee have been held prisoners by the rebels for two months since Torres (Wilmer Valderrama) left the area following the rescue mission of the Navy SEAL.
+The NCIS Washington team has no idea of the two agents’ whereabouts, but they will embark on a relentless search when Season 15 starts.

 Reports have suggested that Torres might feel guilty for leaving behind Gibbs and McGee and that the other members of the team might put the blame on him.
-But it’s possible that in the hearing, he, along with the others, will discuss what can and will be done to bring back Gibbs and McGee home safely.
+But it’s possible that in the hearing, he, along with the others, will discuss what can and will be done to bring Gibbs and McGee home safely.

 Exclusive: Get your first look at Gibbs and McGee as prisoners on @NCIS_CBS: https://t.co/EWTmQTgoW8 #NCIS #50Scoops50Days pic.twitter.com/W6Vr29MUNc